Advice and opinions are like belly buttons. Everybody’s got one.

 Digging yourself out of debt is an arduous and emotionally draining process.
 So be kind to yourself.

-Simultaneously, I would avoid talking about money with anyone who is much further ahead on their financial journey, until you get out of debt.
-The last thing you need when you’re in the red is to compare yourself to others, feel discouraged and lose momentum.
+Simultaneously, I would avoid talking about money with anyone much further ahead on their financial journey, until you get out of debt.
+When you’re in the red, the last thing you need is to compare yourself to others, feel discouraged, and lose momentum.

 Situation 3: You’re Trying to Build Wealth